henry-doan/cs-Java-files/WordNet/src/wn/readme.txt

  *  Describe concisely the data structure(s) you used to store the
  *  information in synsets.txt.
 Why did you make this choice?
  *****************************************************************************/
+	We used two Separate Chaining Hash Symbol Tables because for the helper methods it provided.